caimath/CasinoSherpa-ETH2025/README.md

-🎰 Crypto Sherpa ~ The Decentralized Casino
+# 🎰 Crypto Sherpa ~ The Decentralized Casino

-📌 Introduction
+## 📌 Introduction

 This project is a decentralized casino that allows users to bet cryptocurrencies directly from MetaMask and Crossmark, without the need to make a prior deposit.
 Thanks to blockchain technology, the casino guarantees complete transparency and fully decentralized operation.

-🎯 Advantages
+## 🎯 Advantages

-✅ No deposit required: Play without transferring your funds to a third-party platform.✅ Decentralization: Everything is managed on the blockchain, eliminating intermediaries.✅ Transparency: Transactions and game results are verifiable directly on the blockchain.
+✅ No deposit required: Play without transferring your funds to a third-party platform.
+✅ Decentralization: Everything is managed on the blockchain, eliminating intermediaries.
+✅ Transparency: Transactions and game results are verifiable directly on the blockchain.

-🎮 Available Games
+## 🎮 Available Games

 The casino currently offers several classic games: